Logotipo de HL

 On October 3, 2023, 301 more victims filed a lawsuit under the Adult Survivors Act.

-On November 24, 2023, the Adult Survivors Act’s look-back window will close.
+On November 24, 2023, the Adult Survivors Act’s look-back window closed.

 5-Star Reviews